Director of the Global Ideas Center, a global network of authors and analysts, and Editor-in-Chief of The Globalist.

 Stephan Richter is the publisher and editor-in-chief of The Globalist, the daily online magazine on the global economy, politics and culture, which he founded and launched in January 2000.
-He also is the President of The Globalist Research Center.

 In addition, he has been a keynote speaker on geopolitical and geoeconomic issues and trends at major international conferences organized by asset managers, investment banks and public policy institutions in Europe, the United States and Asia.